reclaimprotocol/attestor-core/docs/claim-creation.md

 Do keep in mind, you do not have to trust the proxy server nor the attestor with any sensitive data.
 Using [TLS certifcate pinning](https://www.ssl.com/blogs/what-is-certificate-pinning/), the user ensures that the connection is secure with & the data is not tampered with.

+### BGP Announcements

+A possibly vulnerable point in the Reclaim protocol is the BGP announcements.
+If an attacker can intercept the BGP announcements & redirect the traffic to their own server, they can potentially generate a false claim.
+However unlikely this may be, it is a possibility.
+To circumvent this -- we've setup a listener on the attestor that listens for BGP announcements & terminates any active connection that has been redirected.

+Refer [here](/src/utils/bgp-listener.ts) for the implementation of this feature.
+More details of this attack & other mitigations can be found in this [post](https://www.reclaimprotocol.org/blog/posts/fake-website-attack).

 ### TLS Implementation

 You can find our TLS implementation [here](https://gitlab.reclaimprotocol.org/reclaim/tls).
 We wrote a custom implementation for a few reasons: